 Tune in for this episode, as JP and Padraig explore the evolution of educational technology – from the invention of the printing press to the first iterations of distance learning to the highly complex technology at play today.

-Some articles on edtech we enjoyed:
+Some articles on education technology software we enjoyed:

 You can find our podcast on: